ALT-F4-LLC/vaultsync/README.md

 # vaultsync

-Vaultsync is a utility used to sync a source `Vault` server with a local server for development.
+Vault helper utility used to sync remote state for local development.

 > NOTE: This should only be used for development purposes!